 the higher the risk for breast cancer.

-A woman with extremely dense breasts (Category D) is 4-6 times more likely to get breast cancer than a woman with fatty replaced breasts (Category A).
+A woman with extremely dense breasts (Category D) is 4-6 times more likely to get breast cancer than a woman with fatty breast density (Category A).

 Why has no one told me about this?